Skip to content

 Full day self-led visits:

 Bring your class for a full day visit to the museum!
 We have 3 different timetables available every day, including a scheduled 30 minute lunch slot in our picnic area.
+You can now book your class for a self-led full day visit through to the end of July.
+Book your full day self led visit.

-Small group full / half day visits (maximum 12 pupils):
+Small group visits (maximum 12 pupils):

-We encourage smaller groups (maximum 12 pupils) to book in with us for a full day visits so that we can provide you with a timetable that will meet your needs.
+We encourage smaller groups (maximum 12 pupils) to book in with us so that we can provide you with a timetable that will meet your needs.
 Booking enquiries for groups of 12 pupils or less can be made using our small groups booking enquiry form.

-Afternoon (half-day) visits:
+Afternoon visits:

-If you wish to bring your group for an afternoon visit after lunch (arrival from 1.30) please complete our booking enquiry form.
+If you wish to bring your group for an afternoon visit after lunch (arrival from 1.30pm) please complete our booking enquiry form.

-The Big Questions
+The Big Question

 Cost: Free